Blog

 Testing the authentication layer at the API level catches defects that UI testing alone can miss.

-• POST request with invalid credentials returns a 401 status with a generic error body.
+87. POST request with invalid credentials returns HTTP 401 with a generic error body

-• POST request with missing required fields returns a 400 status with field specific validation errors.
+88. POST request with missing required fields returns HTTP 400 with field-specific validation errors

-• Verify the authentication token has the correct expiration time encoded.
+89. Authentication token has the correct expiration time encoded

-• Test that an expired token is rejected by protected endpoints with a 401 response.
+91. Expired token is rejected by protected endpoints with HTTP 401

-• Verify rate limiting on the authentication endpoint returns 429 after threshold is exceeded.
+92. Rate limiting on the authentication endpoint returns HTTP 429 after threshold is exceeded

-• Test that the refresh token endpoint issues a new access token correctly.
+93. Refresh token endpoint issues a new access token correctly

-• Verify that revoking a token immediately invalidates it across all services.
+94. Revoking a token immediately invalidates it across all services

-• Test the authentication API response time is under 200ms for 95th percentile requests.
+95. Authentication API response time is under 200ms at the 95th percentile

 Accessibility Test Cases for Login Page